 It helps you send and receive emails from ClickUp, create tasks directly from emails, attach emails to tasks, and add comments to tasks.

-Let’s say a hiring manager replies with some sort of task or request.
+Let’s say a hiring manager replies with a task (maybe a test assignment) or a request.
 You create a task out of that email right within ClickUp and start working on it.
-However, if you use Gmail or similar software, you would have to note down the task somewhere, which would lead to unnecessary context switching
+However, if you use Gmail or similar software, you would have to note down the task somewhere, which leads to unnecessary context switching.

 Create and manage a checklist